 Dave has more than 15 years of experience at every stage of entrepreneurship, having co-founded several technology, agriculture, and energy startups.
 He began his career in socially responsible investing in 2005, working on carbon credit projects in developing countries under the Kyoto Protocol.
 Dave then transitioned from carbon trading to clean-tech finance, leading the development of clean-tech projects ranging from energy to agriculture.
 Dave holds a bachelor’s degree in environmental science from the University of Delaware and an MBA with distinction from Columbia University.

 His decades of experience include leading facility programs and business development for companies such as CBRE, as well as information technology distribution companies Ingram Micro and BrightPoint.
-Christopher served in a variety of leadership roles over two decades for Ingram Micro and BrightPoint, which was acquired by Ingram Micro for $650 million in 2012.
+Chris served in a variety of leadership roles over two decades for Ingram Micro and BrightPoint, which was acquired by Ingram Micro in 2012.

 He holds a bachelor’s degree in finance from Ball State University’s Miller College of Business.